finanalyst/raku-pod-from-cache/README.md

 ## Caution Caution
 `Pod::From::Cache` relies on the `Precomp` Modules which are designed to provide precompiled code as quickly as possible.
-Once a cache has been loaded itis difficult to make changes to the cache in the same program.
+Once a cache has been loaded it is difficult to make changes to the cache in the same program.
 Consequently it is not possible to change a source on file and for the change to be detected in the same program.